WWA AWARDS PROGRAM

 2013 – Five Star Publishing, publisher of historical and Western novels.

-2008 — Candy Moulton, longtime editor of Roundup magazine.
+2008 — Candy Moulton, long-time Editor of Roundup magazine and active member.

 2009 — Rita Cleary, past president of WWA who helped form the Homestead Foundation.